Skip to content

 Architecture

-MindRoom uses two Helm charts:
+MindRoom uses three Helm charts:

 • Instance Chart (cluster/k8s/instance/) - Individual MindRoom runtime with bundled dashboard/API plus Matrix/Synapse